 Learning Swedish shouldn’t be difficult for English speakers.

-Besides, once you know Swedish, the Norwegian and Danish acquisition is like walking in the park.
-Three for the price of one.
+Besides, the Norwegian and Danish acquisitions are like walking in the park, once you know Swedish—three for the price of one.

 There is one drawback.